osmandapp/web/main/docs/user/plugins/audio-video-notes.md

 - see the length of the record,
 - hide/show the video screen.

-Also, it is possible to stop the recording with a tap on the <Translate android="true" ids="map_widget_av_notes"/> widget, regardless of whether the Context menu, or the widget started the recording.
+Also, it is possible to stop the recording with a tap the <Translate android="true" ids="map_widget_av_notes"/> widget, regardless of whether the Context menu, or the widget started the recording.
 For _a photo note_, the camera functionality shows up, and you can take a photo, view the result, and accept and save it, or take a new photo.

 ![Video note recorder](@site/static/img/plugins/audio-video-notes/take_a_video_note_widget.png)